alexzoid-eth/2023-10-badger-fv/certora/FVGUIDE.md

 Creating a shadow copy of all storage variables (in `GHOSTS & HOOKS` block) is a strategic step before formulating properties.
 This approach streamlines the process, allowing you to focus on developing invariants.

-There are two main reasons to adopt this strategy:
+There are three main reasons to adopt this strategy:
+1. **Extended Functionality Tracking**: It allows for tracking additional metrics or states that were not originally included in the contract.
+For example, it enables the calculation and monitoring of aggregate values like the sum of balances, which might not be directly available in the original contract.
-1. **Access to Private Variables**: Without altering the original contract code, creating a shadow copy is the only way to access `private` variables.
+2. **Access to Private Variables**: Without altering the original contract code, creating a shadow copy is the only way to access `private` variables.
-2. **Quantifiers Limitations**: By default (without `--allow_solidity_calls_in_quantifiers` flag), direct calls to contract functions are not supported in quantifiers.
+3. **Quantifiers Limitations**: By default (without `--allow_solidity_calls_in_quantifiers` flag), direct calls to contract functions are not supported in quantifiers.

 A typical shadow copy involves three components:
 1. **The Ghost Variable**: Represents the shadow copy of the actual storage variable.